ns-r/ns-links/pages/_posts/ranks.md

 layout: page
 ---

 This page is not complete.
-You can help by expanding it, similar to how you have expanded to army.
+You can help by expanding it, similar to how you have expanded the army.

 ## Enlistees